Stranmor/gemini-proxy-key-rotation-rust/README.md

   port: 8080

 # Define one or more groups of API keys.
+# The proxy rotates through keys from ALL groups combined.
 groups:
   - name: "default" # A unique, descriptive name for this group.
-                    # Used to construct the environment variable name for key overriding.
-                    # While names like "Group 1!" are allowed in the config,
-                    # they will be sanitized for environment variables (see below).
+                    # Used for logs and environment variable construction (see below).

     # Target URL for requests using keys from this group.
     # If omitted, defaults to Google's Generative Language API endpoint: